Docs / Device Manual

 Firmware updates

-Web BLE is only available on Chrome and Firefox — Safari and most mobile browsers don't expose Bluetooth APIs, which is why the iOS and Android apps exist.
+Web BLE is only available on Chromium-based browsers such as Chrome and Edge — Firefox, Safari, and most mobile browsers don’t expose Bluetooth APIs, which is why the iOS and Android apps exist.
+Get the apps: CollarID on the App Store · CollarID on Google Play.

 Chrome connecting to a CollarID device advertising over Bluetooth